 ATTENTION: If you do not have an undergraduate background in Speech and Hearing Sciences or Communication Disorders, please follow this link to our Postbaccalaureate Bachelor of Science Program web page.

-Enrollment in the Medical Speech-Language Pathology program is limited to approximately 25 students each year, and the application process is competitive.
+Enrollment in the Master of Science program is limited to approximately 26 students for MedSLP, 26 students for EdSLP, and 4 students for CoreSLP each year, and the application process is competitive.
 Candidates must meet the following entrance requirements to apply and should also review the UW Graduate School Admissions Requirements before applying.

 The Graduate School and department accept applications from U.S. citizens, permanent residents (green card holders), immigrants and international applicants.
 Graduate School admission requirements and application procedures are the same for all applicants regardless of residency, citizenship and visa status.